QuentinFAIDIDE/go-chunk-concurrency/README.md

 albeit having the disadvantage of synchronuously waiting for every batch/chunk to complete, and recreating one goroutine per item.

-You might need to use your own locks and

 ## Typical use case
 ```go
 numbersToHalves := []int{4, 10, 30, 200, 3090}